ArmLil/my-codes/todo-client-server-fullstack-8.1/README.md

-This project includes Client Side and Server Side
+This project consists of Client Side and Server Side (API) node.js(hapi.js), pug, sqlite,

 ***WEB*** respond in html